akjaerh/PIEHaptics/README.md

 ![Parts](images/parts.jpg)

 #### Fritzing diagram
-We aim to create a solution based on the Fritzing diagram below
+We have created a solution based on the Fritzing diagram below
 ![Fritzing diagram](images/vibration.png)